NandishwarSingh/algoZenBot/README.md

 Users can view the leaderboard by typing  !leaderboard  in the designated quiz channel.

-Update:- Shop has been added and now users can purchase a special role with points they have collected by answering the quiz
+Updates:- 1.
+Shop has been added and now users can purchase a special role with points they have collected by answering the quiz
+2. !points added and now users can check out their points without calling leaderboard
+3. !gamble add and now users can gamble to lose the gambled amount or double the gambled amount

 Note :-

 1. A Quiz Spawns After every 30 messages in the ⁠💬general-chat

-2.Bot messages are not counted
+2. Bot messages are not counted

 3. New Features Coming Soon !